mattgebert/kkcalc/README.md

 ## Features

 ###### Extend and Scale
-Scale and extend your NEXAFS data by the Henke^[] and Briggs/Lighthill^[] atomic scattering factor databases, for more accurate transforms.
+Scale and extend your NEXAFS datasets by the Henke^[] and Briggs/Lighthill^[] atomic scattering factor databases, for more accurate transforms.
+Stitch together multiple datasets.
 ###### Relativistic Correction
 Use your material composition to automatically calculate the relativistic correction, $f^0$.
 ###### GUI Interface